Pump Troubleshooting

 1. Why won’t my motor start?

 Start with the obvious.
 First of all check for electricity supply and look for a blown fuse or a tripped circuit breaker.
 If the problem is intermittent, it could be dirty or corroded fuse receptacles.
 Next, check the voltage at the contact points for the pressure switch.
-Debris or corrosion can cause irregular voltage and pump will not start then.2.
-Why does my motor run continuously or keeps on purring and not shutting down?
+Debris or corrosion can cause irregular voltage and pump will not start then.

 A leak in your system will cause both of these issues.
 Replace any leaking or damaged pipes and check the water level to make sure that your pump hasn’t exceeded the well capacity.
 A faulty pressure switch will also cause the motor stay on or cycle too fast.
 Double-check the settings, and clean the contacts.
 A motor that never shuts off can also indicate that your pump screen is blocked or that your check valve is stuck.
 Inspect both.